-I have unexplained groin pain and am desperate to get at least a diagnosis and ideally a cure.
+I have unexplained groin pain and I am desperate to get a diagnosis and cure.

-My symptoms are a bilateral prickly sensation in both groins, inner thighs and buttock area near my anus.
-The pain occurs when driving a car, riding a bike or seated on certain surfaces.
-For example sitting on a toilet seat does not cause the pain, sitting atop a five bar gate does.
-If I'm driving the pain can get severe, but when I stop and walk about I get instant and complete relief.
-I do not get groin pain (or buttock or thigh pain) when walking - ever.
+I have prickly sensation in both sides of my groin, inner thighs and buttock area near my anus.
+The pain occurs when I am driving, riding a bike or sitting on certain surfaces.
+But when I stop and walk about I get instant and complete relief.
+I never get groin, buttock or thigh pain when walking.

 I’ve had various scans, but they haven’t shown much.
 What should I ask my doctor to try?

 Your groin pain sounds like a trapped nerve that is only being pressurised when you sit in a certain position.

 A trapped nerve is often caused by wear and tear in the spine, which causes nerves in the spinal cord to be pinched or squashed.